 Brachial Plexus Injuries: Care and Treatment

-Congenital brachial palsy will present in babies as weakness of shoulder elevation and external rotation, absent biceps, absent internal rotation of the shoulder, absent elbow extension, triceps weakness, decreased wrist extension and thumb weakness.
+Congenital brachial palsy may present in babies as weakness of shoulder elevation and external rotation, absent biceps, absent internal rotation of the shoulder, absent elbow extension, triceps weakness, decreased wrist extension and thumb weakness.

-For infants with congenital brachial palsy, recovery is determined by the severity of the injury and of the motor deficit.
-Those with a less severe motor deficit will be less likely to have permanent significant weakness.
-Infants with minor injuries will frequently have a spontaneous recovery with no interventions at all.
+For infants with congenital brachial palsy, recovery is determined by the severity of the injury and the motor deficit.
+Those with a less severe motor deficit will be less likely to have a permanent significant weakness.
+Infants with minor injuries will frequently have a spontaneous recovery with no interventions required at all.
 Others may need interventions such as splinting and range of motion exercises in order to prevent contractures from occurring.
 Those with more severe injuries may need surgical interventions (Mauk 2012).

 It is important that rehabilitative treatment is sought immediately following the injury.
 With any injury involving nerve and muscle, delayed treatment can lead to contractures forming and further disability for the individual (Greenwood et al 2013).

 Surgical treatments can be used for those with severe brachial plexus injuries.
-These treatments cannot reconstruct the original nerve pathways, however they can help regain function by transferring and repairing nerves.
+These treatments cannot reconstruct the original nerve pathways, but they can help regain function by transferring and repairing nerves.
 These surgical repair treatments include nerve grafting, nerve transfers or a combination of both treatments, as well as musculoskeletal reconstructions (Ali et al. 2015; Fraiman et al. 2016).